-A data analysis show how data is analyzed according to objective by objective.
-Data is collected, edited and analyzed using Statistical Package for Social Scientists (SPSS).
+A data analysis show how data was analysed according to objective by objective.
+Data was collected, edited and analysed using Statistical Package for Social Scientists (SPSS).
 Analysis output included; Descriptive statistics (means, frequencies, percentages and factor analysis), for objective question 1 and 2 and inferential statistics (correlations, and regressions) for objective question 3.
 The interpretations are as follows for objective 2.